 Chances are when you hire a tile contractor you are making a significant investment into the beauty and functionality of your home.
 When tile is installed correctly it should last a very long time.
-When tile is installed incorrectly and can be heartbreaking and expensive to fix.
-Let’s take a look at 3 major mistakes that I see from time to time that end up costing homeowners a lot of money and heartache.
-If you see these things happening on your job you probably should fire your contractor and find a new one.
+Improper tile installation can be heartbreaking and expensive to fix.
+Let’s take a look at three major mistakes that we see from time to time that end up costing homeowners a lot of money and heartache.
+If you see these things happening on your job, you probably should fire your contractor and find a new one.

-Your tile installer is installing tile directly to green board in your shower
+Your tile contractor is installing tile directly to green board in your shower.

-In the event that your installer is using a different type of waterproofing for the shower pan there are occasions that using backer board on the shower dam or using fasteners down below the dam is acceptable.
-This is only acceptable when the walls and shower pan are waterproofed continuously on the surface using a roll on type water proofing or sheet membrane type waterproofing and tie into the drain properly.
-The waterproofing must tie into the clamping ring of a traditional 3 piece drain or into an integrated bonding flange like a Kerdi Drain.
+In the event that your installer is using a different type of waterproofing for the shower pan, there are occasions when using backer board on the shower dam or using fasteners down below the dam is acceptable.
+Namely, when the walls and shower pan are waterproofed continuously on the surface using a roll-on type waterproofing or sheet membrane type waterproofing that is properly tied into the drain.
+The waterproofing must tie into the clamping ring of a traditional three-piece drain or into an integrated bonding flange like a Kerdi Drain.

-As you can see in the picture spot bonding leaves large voids under the tile.
+As you can see in the picture, spot bonding leaves large voids under the tile.
 The installer probably thought that they had great thinset contact with the tile.
-These large voids result in hollow sounding tiles and can result in cracks from any kind of point load like rolling a refrigerator across the floor or even someone in high heels can crack the floor tiles.
+These large voids result in hollow sounding tiles and can result in cracks from any kind of point load, like rolling a refrigerator across the floor.
+Even someone in high heels can crack the floor tiles.
 Spot bonding also doesn’t allow for the same kind of shear strength that a properly embedded tile has.
-So if there is any structural movement the tile will be more prone to coming loose.
-Also in a wet area these excessive voids become an area where water can accumulate.
-This can cause discolored grout and if natural stone is used spot bonding may result in permanently discolored stone.
+So, if there is any structural movement, the tile will be more prone to coming loose.
+Also, in a wet area these excessive voids become an area where water can accumulate.
+This can cause discolored grout, and if natural stone is, used spot bonding may result in permanently discolored stone.

-If you would like to see more about proper troweling techniques check out this video.
+If you would like to learn more about proper troweling techniques, check out this video.